-Working closely with the Program Director and in collaboration with Centre and Division staff, each position is responsible for:
+Working closely with the Program Director and in collaboration with Centre staff, this position is responsible for:

 Program Development, Delivery & Management

-- Managing counselling and community safety customized contract delivery and other tuition program areas as assigned including: business development, needs assessment, course design, development, customization and evaluation, financial and client management, and supervision of instructor assignments;
+- Managing program areas, including: business development, needs assessment, course design, development, and evaluation, financial management, and supervision of instructor assignments.

-- Conducting program reviews and course evaluations for identified program areas, ensuring compliance with JIBC program evaluation policies and guidelines;
+- Conducting program reviews and course evaluations for assigned program areas, ensuring compliance with JIBC governance structures, policies and guidelines.

-- Revising courses and programs to ensure relevance, currency and alignment with JIBC’s teaching and learning model;
+- Revising courses and programs to ensure relevance, currency and alignment with JIBC’s experiential teaching and learning model.

-- Participating as a team member in the development of new credentials and courses;
+- Monitoring trends and developments in assigned program areas and leading the development of new credentials and courses.

-- Managing faculty, including hiring, training, and performance management.
+- Managing faculty, including recruitment, training, and performance management.

 Business & Client Development

-- Developing a strong business model approach to the identification, development and delivery of programs/courses (for both tuition and contract offerings) for existing and new students, clients and markets;
+- Developing a strong business model approach to the identification, development and delivery of programs/courses in assigned program areas (for both tuition and contract offerings).

-- Monitoring government sites for and prepare responses/quotes to relevant RFP opportunities;
+- Monitoring government sites for and preparing responses to relevant RFP opportunities.

-- Monitoring tuition and contract revenues and expenses and related financial matters and apply mitigation strategies as required;
+- Monitoring tuition and contract revenues and expenses and related financial matters and applying mitigation strategies as required.

 - Reviewing and approving invoices, time sheets, expense claims, and leave forms within area of responsibility.